BluePraise/woo-wp-install-script/readme.md

 - Deactivate and Remove unwanted themes v0.2.0
 - Download my woo blank theme folder into the themes directory v0.3.0
 - init git and do an initial commit. v0.3.0
+- Automatically opens the browser window with the correct URL

 ## Release and Fix Log
 - Scripty now makes a theme directory name for me
 - Turned off the theme deactivation.
 Scripty doesn't understand that yet.
 - Added a dirty remove for twenty* themes
+- Not sure how to create db in WP CLI
+- Moved some scripts into functions